menu

 People

-One of the unique characteristics of the Marshall University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 100.0% of the neighborhoods in America.
+The Marshall University neighborhood stands out for having an average per capita income lower than 100.0% of the neighborhoods in the United States.
 Also of note is NeighborhoodScout's research finding that the Marshall University neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Marshall University community truly stands out from the rest in this regard.

 In addition, one of the really interesting characteristics about the Marshall University neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 0.4% of college-friendly places to live in the state of West Virginia.